Introduction

 ERP systems are fundamental in managing business processes by providing a system of integrated applications.
 When combined with BIM, these systems can leverage the detailed project data that BIM provides, seamlessly integrating design and construction phases with financial management activities.

 Accurate Cost Tracking: Real-time tracking of costs against the budget is simplified, leading to proactive management rather than reactive solutions.
+When a design change is issued, the financial impact is visible within the ERP almost immediately, rather than surfacing weeks later through a manual update cycle.

 Improved Decision Making: Access to comprehensive data facilitates better decision-making at all levels of project management.
+Executives gain confidence in their earned-value reports; site managers can spot cost overruns before they compound; procurement teams can plan material orders against accurate model quantities.

 Automating Cost Code Mapping